jdav-dev/invisible_threads/README.md

 address.
 Real email addresses stay hidden.

 You can use temporary threads for one-off events.
 For example, school fundraisers, sports seasons, or volunteer events.
-Or, you can keep a thread going indefinitely.
+You can also keep threads going indefinitely.
 Members can opt out of individual threads with one click.
 Organizers can close a thread at any time.
 Closing a thread stops all future messages.